temporalio/documentation/docs/content/how-to-use-a-list-filter-in-the-temporal-web-ui.md

 import CenteredImage from "../components/CenteredImage.js"

-Click on the "Advanced" button next to the input fields, and enter your List Filter.
+Click the "Advanced" button next to the input fields, and enter your List Filter.

 <CenteredImage
 imagePath="/img/docs/web-ui-advanced-search-button.png"